 - We work to ask questions.

 Part of helping people sort through their own ideas and beliefs is to ask questions about those ideas.
 That includes asking OURSELVES hard questions: Why do I believe this?
 What am I afraid of?
 What am I gaining or losing by trying on a new perspective?
-The answers that stick with us are the ones that we come up with ourselves.
-Dialogue and exchange of ideas helps us come up with our own answers.
+The answers that stick with us are the ones we come up with ourselves.
+Dialogue and exchange of ideas help us come up with our own answers.

 - We have conversations based on what was actually said.

 Often our translation of people’s ideas is far from the actual message they were sharing.
 Be sure to engage with people based on their actual words and not what you assume those words meant.
 If you are unsure, ask for clarity.

 - We assume the best about one another.